bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ~~~

-## share
+### share

-Convert a bitmark into a fractions.
-Once this is done the provenance
+Converts a Bitmark into a fractions.
+Once this is done, the provenance
 is ended and only `grant` or `swap` commands can operate on the
 fractions created.
 The quantity of shares created must be some
-meaningful value and once set can never be changes.
+meaningful value and once set can never be changed.

 **Arguments.** The `--network` global option must be specified.

-**Additional input.** Before creating the Bitmark Share the CLI will
+**Additional input.** Before creating the Bitmark Share, the CLI will
 prompt for a password to decrypt the identity's private key to perform
 the signing operation.

 **Errors.** The command will terminate with an error if the
 transaction id is already converted to shares.

-### Command options
+#### Command options

 -------------------------------  ---------------------------------
 `--txid|-t HEX-ID`               The transaction id from a previous
                                  issue or transfer.

-`--quantity|-d NUMBER`           Split the bitmark up into a quantity of
+`--quantity|-d NUMBER`           A quantity of
-                                 fractions up to the limit of an
+                                 fractions to split the Bitmark into, up to the limit of an
                                  unsigned 64 bit number.
 This sets to
-                                 total number available and is a
+                                 total number of shares available and is a
                                  permanent limit.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing share --txid=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --quantity=1000000
 ~~~

-## grant
+### grant

-Transfer a number of shares of a particular id to a receiver.
+Transfers a number of shares of a particular share-id to a receiver.

 **Arguments.** The `--network` global option must be specified.

-**Additional input.** Before granting the Bitmark Share the CLI will
+**Additional input.** Before granting the Bitmark Share, the CLI will
 prompt for a password to decrypt the identity's private key to perform
 the signing operation.

 **Errors.** The command will terminate with an error if the share
 quantity is greater than the remaining balance.

-### Command options
+#### Command options

 -------------------------------  ---------------------------------
 `--receiver|-r IDENTITY|ACCOUNT` The identity or Base58 account that